Summary

 Be warned, there is very little in the region!
 Plan on bringing food, drinks, and plenty of fuel.

 Quehanna Lodge Bar and Grill looks like a reasonable place for food.
 It’s on Quehanna highway just north of Rt 879 intersection near Karthaus.
-Hours are Thurs-Sun 12-9 as of March 2025, but they were only 11-5 on a previous visit out of season, so they may change.
+Hours are Fri-Sun 12-9 (Oct 2025), but they seem to change often!
+Plenty of parking.

-A self-service fueling station in Karthaus takes credit cards only but has gas and diesel.
-Prices are a bit high.
+Friday’s self-service fueling station in Karthaus takes credit cards only but has gas and diesel.
 Open 24/7.

 Your next food options are Benezette or Snow Shoe, neither of which are very close; online reviews of food options in Medix Run and Benezette are not inspiring!

-Brothers Pizza in Snow Shoe is decent, though the staff could use an attitude adjustment 🙂 There is an ice cream stand in Snow Shoe open during summer months.
-The large convenience store in Snow Shoe is pretty nasty.
+Brothers Pizza in Snow Shoe is decent, though the staff could use an attitude adjustment 🙂 CLOSED on Sunday.

 Facilities